-The cost-of-living increase is the largest since 2012, and follows a tier 1 increase of 0.3 percent in January 2017.
-The Centers for Medicare and Medicaid Services is expected to announce any Medicare Part B premium changes later this year, and information will be available then at www.medicare.gov.
+The cost-of-living increase follows a tier 1 increase of 2.0 percent in January 2018, which had been the largest in 6 years.
+The Centers for Medicare and Medicaid Services recently announced the Medicare Part B premiums for 2019, and this information is available at www.medicare.gov.

-In late December the RRB will mail notices to all annuitants providing a breakdown of the annuity rates payable to them in January 2018.
+In late December the RRB will mail notices to all annuitants providing a breakdown of the annuity rates payable to them in January 2019.